kkinnear/zprint/doc/reference.md

 Typically, the map which contains the `:style-fn` key also contains the default values for the configuration for the option-fn which will be called.
+In the example above, these would be `:multi-arity-nl? false` and `:one-line-ok? false`.

-The map which contains the `:style-call` key (if any), will have configuration values which will override those in the map in the `:style-map`, and you can see where the style-call values are merged into (and in some sense "on top of") the values in the style-fn-map.
-This isn't required, though it is a reasonable way to handle default and more specifically configured values.
+The map which contains the `:style-call` key (if any), will have configuration values which will override those in the map in the `:style-map`, and you can see where the style-call values are merged into (and in some sense "on top of") the values in the style-fn-map in the example above using `merge-deep`.
+This isn't required, though it is a good way to handle default and more specifically configured values.
+The function `merge-deep` is available to all `option-fn` definitions, including those read in from zprint configuration files (and therefore processed by `sci`).

 Note that the only styles that involve a `:style-fn` may be invoked with a map containing the key `:style-call`.
 You cannot invoke any arbitrary